TylerCof/Change_Count_Machine/README.md

 ## Features
 - Calculates the minimum number of denominations for any given amount.
 - Displays a detailed breakdown of the denominations used.
+- Saves results to SQL database that can be viewed later.
+- Ability to clear database of previously saved calculations.
 - User-friendly interface for entering the amount and viewing results.

 ## Files